Decorate for Christmas with this baking inspired garland. Learn how to make a gingerbread garland with this simple Cricut Maker tutorial.

 The best part about this project is that you could make some gingerbread ornaments too!
 They would be easy to make since you just have to cut out some extra gingerbread men.

 I use the Cricut Maker to cut out the gingerbread men shapes, but you could also cut them out by hand.
+I love being able to cut leather with the Cricut Maker, and make a bunch of Cricut Maker projects!

 - Leather or faux leather purse